 Döll and Carlin began assembling and reconstructing original Sudeten Crèche material developed between 1980 and 1985 with a view to creating a retrospective album representative of that early period and has this formed the basis for their live sets since 2016.

 Sudeten Crèche's most recent release, 'Nothing is True' (on Slow Club Productions), features three new tracks as well as a reworking of 'Nightlife in Köln', which dates back to 1983.

-The band is currently completing the retrospective, with a view to release in late 2020 and intend to follow this up with a new album for release in early 2021 - more details to follow.
+The band is currently completing the retrospective for release in 2021 and intend to follow this up with a new album later in the year.